 EAT/DRINK: Market Street Public House, Denton

-Raise a glass of expertly poured Guinness in the “Cheers” of Denton MD.
+Raise a glass of expertly poured Guinness in the “Cheers” of Denton MD, Market Street Public House.
 The food is decent and the vibe celebratory.
-It’s a gathering spot and local watering hole packed nightly and loved by all.
+It’s a gathering spot and local watering hole, where everybody knows your name.
+Subsequently, it’s packed nightly and loved by all.

 EAT/LUNCH: Shore Gourmet Market at Caroline Culinary Arts Center

 Here’s a not so hidden secret in Denton.
-You can get a great breakfast, lunch, or picnic meal in the gleaming, renovated culinary center’s café.
-Caroline Culinary Arts is a local treasure and feeder school for top restaurant staff.
+You can get a great breakfast, lunch, picnic meal, and “Wednesday Dinner” in the gleaming, renovated culinary center’s café.
+Shore Gourmet Market at Caroline Culinary Arts is a local take-out treasure connected to a feeder school for top restaurant staff.

 I didn’t expect this caliber of fresh and creative at a specialty trade High School.
-But hot pressed sandwiches like “Waffled” Grilled Cheese ($6, made with a house blend of cheeses and herbs, hickory smoked bacon, and veggies on buttered sourdough bread pressed in a waffle iron) and the like impressed me no end.
+But hot pressed sandwiches and the like impressed me no end.
 Buy breads, bagels, salads, hot sandwiches, and other prepared food to eat in or take out.
 And then, check out the spotless instructional kitchens on the main floor and upstairs.
-You might meet a “Top Chef” in the making!
+You might just meet a “Top Chef” in the making!

 Where to Stay in Caroline County